Machine Learning, Stream Processing, Real-Time Analytics, Apache Kafka, Apache Flink

 Understanding Real-Time ML Inference

 Real-time ML inference means generating predictions as data arrives, rather than waiting to accumulate batches.
-When a credit card transaction occurs, a fraud detection system must evaluate it instantly.
-When a user clicks on a product, a recommendation engine should update suggestions immediately.
+When a credit card transaction occurs, a fraud detection system must evaluate it instantly, typically within 50-100 milliseconds.
+When a user clicks on a product, a recommendation engine should update suggestions immediately, usually within 200-500 milliseconds.

 The key distinction is latency.
 Batch inference might process millions of records overnight with latency measured in hours.
-Real-time inference handles individual events with latency targets in milliseconds or seconds.
+Real-time inference handles individual events with latency targets ranging from sub-50ms (fraud detection, high-frequency trading) to a few hundred milliseconds (personalized recommendations, dynamic pricing).
 This shift requires fundamentally different architecture and infrastructure.

 Model inference is separate from model training.
 Training happens periodically using historical data and significant compute resources.
 Inference uses the trained model to make predictions on new data with minimal computational overhead.
 In streaming contexts, inference must be lightweight, fast, and highly available.